|Oracle® Fusion Middleware Getting Started With Installation for Oracle WebLogic Server

 Oracle makes the WebLogic Server installation programs available via Web distribution as well as DVD, which is available when you obtain the physical product media.

-You can obtain the WebLogic Server installation program from either of following locations:
+You can obtain the WebLogic Server installation program from either of the following locations:

 Oracle makes several WebLogic Server installers available for download, described in the following sections: